Trapesys/matic-docs/docs/edge/get-started/gcp-marketplace-deployment.md

   - marketplace
 ---

-# GCP Marketplace Depoloyment & Post Deployment Script Manual
+# GCP Marketplace Deployment & Post Deployment Script Manual

 ## Points to be remembered when deploying the Polygon Edge product from Google Marketplace